hoeyi/Ozym/README.md

 **3. Update the current launch profile**

 There are a few different launch profiles.
 I recommend using `NjordinSight.Web.InMemory` as it is easy to reproduce.
-The primary data storage method intended for the application is SQL Server, which profile `NjordinSight.Web` is intended to support.
+The data persistance for the application is SQL Server, defined in profile `NjordinSight.Web`.

 <br/>